chief-jai/Simplecalculator/README.md

 # Simplecalculator
-A simple calculator application using Angular 4 and Nodeja
+A simple calculator application using Angular 4 and NodeJS